mrhteriyaki/magiqtouch-modbus-esp32/README.md

 ## New Module Setup.
-These steps are to configure the system with the WiFi IOT module.
+These are the steps to add the module to your system.
-If you use the official WiFi module already these steps are not required as it should already be part of your system from the original module setup.
+If you use the official WiFi IOT module these steps are not required as it should already be configured for your system.
+Swapping from the official module to this ESP Module does not require reconfiguration.

 1. Go to Settings -> General -> System Configuration (Bottom of the list) If you are prompted for a code, try **7378** (this is the code printed in my manual, if it doesnt work check your manual as it has the service code).